 - St Neots St Neots Parish Church

-The centralised Changing Market Towns Functions include the Bishop’s Officer for Changing Market Towns and Evangelism Coach, supported by the Strategic Programme Manager and other functions supporting the Diocesan Programme Management Office.
+The centralised Changing Market Towns functions include the Bishop’s Officer for Changing Market Towns and the Central operations Managers, supported by the Strategic Programme Manager and other functions supporting the Diocesan Programme Management Office.
 Further details are included below.

-Bishop’s Officer for Market Towns and CMT Project Leader
+Bishop’s Officer for Market Towns and CMT Project Lead

-- The Bishop of Ely is pleased to announce that the Revd Jon Randall, Rector of Huntingdon, is to be also Bishop’s Change Officer for Market Towns following the resignation of Canon Mike Booker from the substantive post at the end of August (2021).
+- The Bishop of Ely is pleased to announce that the Revd Jon Randall, Rector of Huntingdon, is to be also Bishop’s Change Officer for Market Towns.

 - Jon will be seconded to the Changing Market Project on a half-time basis from his main role, which remains as Incumbent of the Benefice of Huntingdon.
 This will be for three years until the conclusion of the current SDF-funded project in the summer of 2024.
 To ensure ministerial provision in Huntingdon during this period, an Associate Vicar has been appointed to cover the proportion of Jon’s time when he is so seconded.